matzik12/advanced-cyber-web-apps/Part4/README.md

 - Docker Desktop (with Docker Compose)
 - Ollama running locally on port 11434 (for Giskard LLM scanning)
+- llama3 installed in Ollama (for Giskard LLM scanning)
 - Python 3.10+

 ## Quick Start